There are two things to consider when providing readings to students:

 In the Copyright Act, online learning is equal to a live classroom and instructors can share lessons containing copyright-protected works with students digitally, provided that:

-If you want to use a work in a coursepack that is not covered by any copyright licence or exceptions you must get permission from the copyright holder.
+If you want to use a work in a coursepack that is not covered by a licence or copyright exception you must get permission from the copyright holder.
 Permissions are granted on a per-use basis.

-You can make multiple copies of an article or any copyrighted work for distribution only if that work is covered by the fair dealing provision of the Copyright Act, or by Okanagan College's Access Copyright license.
-This license allows the making of photocopies for distribution to students, including class handouts.
-You can search for titles in Access Copyright's repertoire using their Title Search tool.
+You can make multiple copies of an article or other copyrighted work for distribution only if that work is covered by the fair dealing provision of the Copyright Act.

 Fair dealing generally allows: